yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ### Task 1: Explore image generation in the DALL-E playground

-In this task, you will use the DALL-E playground in Azure OpenAI Studio to experiment with image generation.
+In this task, you will use the DALL-E playground in Azure AI Foundry portal to experiment with image generation.

 1. In the **Azure portal**, search for **Azure OpenAI** and select **Azure OpenAI**.